 To understand private (or in some case permissioned) blockchains, we first need to set a clear distinction between public ones.
-And the distinction is that in a public blockchain, everyone can participate in any activity as it is open-source and there is no central authority in charge.
-Examples of such blockchains are Bitcoin, Ethereum, Litecoin, Waves and many others.
+And the difference is that in a public blockchain, everyone can participate in any activity as it is open-source, and there is no central authority in charge.
+Examples of such blockchains are Bitcoin, Ethereum, Litecoin, Waves, and many others.

-On the below image you can also see a very cool representation of the space and how different consensus mechanisms reflect certain features.
+You can also see a very cool representation of the space and how different consensus mechanisms reflect certain features on the below image.
 An in-depth dive into distinctions can be found in this superb article by Lukas Kolisko.

-You can imagine it like there are numerous private chains or side-chains that are working simultaneously under one root chain which is the Ethereum Main-Net.
-Those side-chains handle their own transactions, business logic, and economic activity but if there is some dispute, it can be “elevated” to the main chain for evaluation.
+Imagine numerous private chains or side-chains are working simultaneously under one root chain: the Ethereum Main-Net.
+Those side-chains handle their own transactions, business logic, and economic activity.
+But, if there is some dispute, it can be “elevated” to the main chain for evaluation.
 This system would function as a supreme court jurisdiction where the Ethereum root chain would have the final say.

 Can we try to emulate this?

-The main takeaway is the following… The Main Ethereum blockchain has to be “off-loaded” to achieve bigger bandwidth and scaling possibility, and this could be done by introducing side-chains.
+The main takeaway is the following… The Main Ethereum blockchain has to be “off-loaded” to achieve bigger bandwidth and scaling possibility.
+This could be done by introducing side-chains.
 We asked ourselves, what if we would literally try “hacking” this concept with the tools that we have at hand and in the same process learn more in-depth about private chains, consensus algorithms and feasibility of use cases that we will talk later on.
 And that’s what we did…

 We will try to build the concepts of the Ethereum Plasma improvement from scratch.
-We are going to build a private network, add business logic and facilitate a bridge to Mainnet as this will act as our single source of truth.
+We will make a private network, add business logic and facilitate a bridge to Mainnet as this will act as our single source of truth.
 For the sake of easier reference in the future, we have called our little project – Bonanza.